techjb/FTCC/README.md

 ## Features

-- Configure compressors for each class.
+- Set the number of compressors per class.
 - Enable parallelism during dictionary creation.
 - Determine the desired compression level.
 - Handle the serialization and deserialization of dictionaries.
-- Evaluate the training files.
+- Evaluate training files.

 ## Performance